joeyshi12/joeyshi.xyz/content/posts/extending_fibonacci.md

 ---
-title: Analytic continuation of the Fibonacci sequence
+title: Extending the Fibonacci sequence to the Real Domain
 description: A look into how the Fibonacci sequence can be extended to the real domain.
 date: 2023-01-07T22:58:20-08:00
 tags: ["Math", "Desmos"]